-If you have employees, you generally withhold money from payments you make to them – which is called Pay As You Go withholding (PAYG withholding).
+If you have employees, you usually withhold money for tax from any payments you make to them.
+This is called a pay as you go (PAYG) withholding.

 As an employer, you'll need to:

-- register for PAYG withholding with the Tax Office
+- register for PAYG withholding with the Australian Taxation Office (ATO)

 - record the amounts in your quarterly business activity statement (BAS) and annual tax return.

-Fringe benefits tax (FBT) is a tax paid on certain benefits employers provide to their employees – or their employees' associates (typically family members) – in place of, or in addition to, salary or wages.
+Fringe benefits tax (FBT) is a tax paid on certain benefits that employers provide to their employees in place of, or in addition to, salary or wages.

 FBT is separate from income tax and is based on the taxable value of the fringe benefit.

-When someone stops working for you, these payments are taxed differently to other kinds of payments, and are called employment termination payments (ETPs).
+An employment termination payment (ETPs) is money paid out when someone stops working for you.
+These payments are taxed differently to other kinds of payments.

 - unused sick leave

-- certain payments after the death of an employee.
+- certain payments after the permanent disability or death of an employee.